 These mics are sometimes known as 'pencil mics' because of their slim cylindrical shape, although they are never quite as thin as a normal pencil.
 This is the most accurate microphone design and would be used if you wanted to capture an instrument exactly as it sounds in real life, without any flattery.
 A classic example of the small-diaphragm capacitor microphone is the Neumann K184, although once again less expensive models are available.

-Notes on microphone techniques are also available on the Audio Masterclass website.
+Detailed information on microphone techniques is available in Audio Masterclass courses.